Zypperman/xiandan/Linear Algebra/LA01 Motivation.md

 - A more abstract way of looking at functions.
   - ie. $y = f(x)$, x and y are real numbers, but f(x) is the black box itself.
 - in LA, the terms mapping, function and transformation are synonymous
+  - when they say $x \mapsto y$
+  - in this case, you're supposed to sub y = f(x)
+  - if y=mx+b is an equation, you can't swap around and consider the equation when -mx+y=b, thats wrong its an equation.
 - Once again, make sure that all transformations are also single-valued (since in general most of them are formatted as functions ie. $y = \sin^{-1}(x)$ cuz it doesnt extend beyond a domain of 1 and -1)

 ## Linearity